 What’s happening in Botswana?

-The criminalisation of homosexuality remains within the penal code of Botswana.
-While convictions are rare, the punishment is up to seven years imprisonment.
+The criminalisation of homosexuality formed part of the penal code of Botswana.
+While convictions were rare, the punishment was up to seven years imprisonment.

 While there is some protection against discrimination on the basis of sexual orientation – under the Employment Act 2010 – there is no legal recognition of same-sex relationships.

 A student at the University of Botswana has been the lead plaintiff in a case to legalise homosexuality in Botswana.

 LEGABIBO – Lesbians, Gays and Bisexuals of Botswana – is the country’s main LGBTQ advocacy group, and in 2017, LEGABIBO successfully applied to join the case as a friend of the court.

 The lawsuit sought to declare Section 164(a) and 167 of Botswana’s Penal Code unconstitutional because “they interfere with his [the student’s] fundamental right to liberty, freedom of privacy, as well as his right to use his body as he sees fit.”
 However, the Deputy Attorney General, on behalf of the Government, argued that these sections are constitutional because they prohibit certain sexual acts, which may be conducted by those of all sexual orientations, whether heterosexual or homosexual, and that therefore these laws don’t discriminate based on sexual orientation.